Codecademy/docs/content/dart/concepts/list/terms/removeWhere/removeWhere.md

 ---
 Title: '.removeWhere()'
-Description: 'Removes values in a list that meet a given condition.'
+Description: 'Removes values in a list that meet the given condition.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'